 JuD chief Hafiz Saeed pleads not guilty in terror financing cases: court official

-Mumbai attack mastermind Hafiz Saeed on Tuesday pleaded "not guilty" in two terror financing cases against him as the Jamaat-ud-Dawah chief finally recorded his statement in a Pakistani anti-terrorism court here.
+Mumbai attack mastermind Hafiz Saeed on Tuesday pleaded "not guilty" in two terror financing cases against him as the Jamaat-ud-Dawah chief recorded his statement in a Pakistani anti-terrorism court here, amidst mounting international pressure on Islamabad to rein in militant groups.
 The Counter Terrorism Department had registered 23 FIRs against Saeed and his accomplices on the charges of terror financing in different cities of Punjab province and arrested him on July 17.
 He is held at the Kot Lakhpat jail in Lahore.

-Saeed-led JuD is believed to be the front organisation for the Lashkar-e-Taiba (LeT) which is responsible for carrying out the 2008 Mumbai attack that killed 166 people, including six Americans.
-At a hearing on January 10, a questionnaire was handed over to Saeed by a Pakistani anti-terrorism court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)